Sports media gets political after Trump's NFL comments

 To start, the "Star Spangled Banner" typically isn't covered apart from the Super Bowl and other major events.

-But both Fox and CBS, which will begin airing NFL games at 1 p.m., said Sunday they will air the anthem live -- a notable shift.
+But both Fox and CBS, which began airing NFL games at 1 p.m.
+ET, aired the anthem live.
+NBC said it would air the anthem live during Sunday Night Football and "cover any news around it as merited."

-ESPN also said it will air the anthem live for "Monday Night Football."
+And ESPN said it will air the anthem live for "Monday Night Football."

-Yahoo Sports did exactly that while broadcasting the day's first game between the Jacksonville Jaguars and the Baltimore Ravens in London.
+Yahoo Sports also did that while broadcasting the day's first game between the Jacksonville Jaguars and the Baltimore Ravens in London.

 The cameras were focused on players of both teams who kneeled along with Jaguars owner Shahid Khan and former Ravens all-star Ray Lewis.
 Lewis was recently signed by Fox Sports as an NFL analyst.